 to and from the accommodation is restricted and controlled by the course

 marshalls.
-For 2015 the currently known scheduled events take place as
+The currently known scheduled events take place as

 What is provided